-- The Health and Safety Authority indicate that where a risk assessment indicates that workers need to use a close-fitting respirator mask for their protection, that every effort should be made to comply with the requirement for fit testing of the workers, as far as is reasonably practicable.
-When fit testing of all staff is not immediately possible, then fit testing should be prioritised for those at greatest risk. - Note that in outbreak situations or other exceptional circumstances where extended use of some items of PPE (other than gloves) when moving between people care for with a confirmed diagnosis of COVID-19 might be considered, it is important to make every effort to avoid generalised use of PPE throughout the facility without considering the level of risk. - In the event of extended use of PPE being necessary, define clean and contaminated zones.
+- Note that in outbreak situations or other exceptional circumstances where extended use of some items of PPE (other than gloves) when moving between people care for with a confirmed diagnosis of COVID-19 might be considered, it is important to make every effort to avoid generalised use of PPE throughout the facility without considering the level of risk.
+Note that extended use of PPE for the sole purpose of reducing PPE use is not appropriate, as PPE supplies should be sufficient to meet requirements. - In the event of extended use of PPE being necessary, define clean and contaminated zones.
 PPE should be donned before entering the contaminated zone and doffed and hand hygiene performed before entering clean zones.
 Where staff members are having meals on a unit to minimise staff interaction, it is essential that the staff refreshment area is a clean zone.
 Corridors between units should be designated clean zones.
 Clinical stations should normally be clean zones - Transiting through the hallway of a contaminated zone without providing resident care does not require use of PPE, if the residents are in their rooms and there is no physical contact with other staff wearing PPE